Important Safety Information

 - are not able to operate the Senza System.

 Side effects or risks involved with the Senza System:

+FOLLOW INSTRUCTIONS FOR USE AT ALL TIMES.
 Please see the Patient Manual for important safety information and detailed MRI information.
 Also, please discuss the benefits and risks of any procedure with your doctor.